NelsonPython/autonomousQA/04-pom-tests.md

         element = self.driver.find_element(*MainPageLocators.I3_LOGIN_BUTTON)
         element.click()
 ```
-This login form writes a message when the login fails.
-This message is in a paragraph tag so find the tag_name of 'p'
+The login_message method gets a message when the login fails.
+This message is in a paragraph tag so you can find it by looking for a  tag_name of 'p'
 ```
     def login_message(self):
         return self.driver.find_element_by_tag_name('p').text